pphilippos/ThinkpadL14fix/README.md

 Tested on Arch Linux.
 Problematic BIOS version: 1.10, 1.12.

 It can be run as root, i.e. ```sudo python2 l14fix.py```, or as a service (see comments).

+#### Update (Thu Feb 11 2021):

+The 2nd version (``l14fix2.py``) also adjusts TDP based on temperature (as at 2-4 threads it can reach over 95 C, but at 16 threads there is no throttling at 25 W (running at ~75C)).
+It also drops to 5W when on battery (slow), but you can adjust it to your preferences.
+The fan problem still persists with BIOS version 1.13.